Tolono, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $62,788, and the median income for a family was $92,452.
 Males had a median income of $55,521 versus $31,643 for females.
 The per capita income for the village was $26,693.
 About 10.5% of families and 13.2% of the population were below the poverty line, including 16.4% of those under age 18 and 30.4% of those age 65 or over.

 Education

-Community Unit School District # 7 or Unit Seven Schools is a district that services preschool through twelfth grade in the greater Tolono area.
+Community Unit School District # 7 or Unit Seven Schools is a district that serves preschool through twelfth grade in the greater Tolono area.
 The school district covers 173 sqmi covering the communities of Tolono, Philo, Sidney, Sadorus, and Pesotum.
 In August 2002, there were three new schools, Unity East Elementary (approximately 300 students from Sidney and Philo), Unity West Elementary (approximately 400 students from Pesotum, Sadorus, and Tolono), and Unity Junior High (approximately 200 students district-wide) featuring the Rocket Center gymnasium.
 Along with the existing High School, there are now four schools instead of seven.
 The district is located in a rural agricultural setting 10 mi south of Champaign-Urbana, minutes from both Parkland College and the University of Illinois.